-Clean the inside and outside of the motor regularly.
+Clean the outside of the motor regularly.
 Actual conditions existing around the motor dictate the frequency of cleaning operations.
 Use the following procedures as they apply.

-- 1. Wipe off any dust, dirt, oil, water, etc., from external surfaces of the motor.
-These materials can work into or be carried into the motor windings and may cause overheating or insulation breakdown. - 2.
+- 1. Wipe off any dust, dirt, oil, water, etc., from external surfaces of the motor. - 2.
 Remove dirt, dust, or other debris from the ventilating air inlets and exhausts.
 Do not operate motor with air passages blocked or restricted.